 Whether they need to learn technology, develop travel skills, have their first summer job or get ready for college, students who come to the Carroll Center all leave with a greater sense of confidence and independence.
 Maintaining a highly attentive and supportive culture where students exchange perspectives on their vision loss, the Carroll Center employs sighted and blind educational and rehabilitation professionals to teach, guide and empower students to reach beyond the boundaries set by themselves and others.
 We encourage you to contact us for more information and plan a visit to the Center.
 Here are our education for the blind program options:

 This annual summer program for students ages 15 to 21 years, who are blind and visually impaired, promotes independence as they transition from children to young adults.
-This six-week services for the blind residential program enables students to strengthen organizational skills, personal and home management skills and community travel abilities through skills training, socialization and recreational opportunities.
-Students will attend structured classes that include daily living skills, health management, career exploration, money management, technology, and travel options to name a few.
+This five-week services for the blind residential program enables students to strengthen organizational skills, personal and home management skills and community travel abilities through skills training, socialization and recreational opportunities.
+Instruction is provided in daily living skills, health management, career exploration, money management and budgeting, technology including iOS devices, and travel options to name a few.
 Weekly field trips enable students to experience the best of Boston’s historic sites, beaches, museums and amusement parks.
-A variety of clubs, evening and weekend activities allow for socialization, leadership and increased confidence.
+A variety of clubs, evening and weekend activities that include fencing, sailing, games, and arts allow for socialization, leadership and increased confidence.

-The iPad and iPhone and applications for blind users are providing students with independent access to travel, entertainment and socialization.
-During this 5 day class, students will learn to utilize VoiceOver and/or Zoom, and explore the best applications for blind users.
+The iPad and iPhone and “apps” for blind users are providing students with independent access to travel, entertainment and socialization.
+Day sessions will be offered on specific topics for students, parents and teachers.
+Contact us for the specific calendar.
 Recommended for blind and low vision students in middle or high school who use speech, magnification or braille to interact with technology.
-Housing is available.
 Please bring one device with you.

 Summer Computer Courses